reeddunkle/Codjo/Problem2_Sorted_Search/Solutions/SOLUTION.md

 ----

-At the end, we also made a recursive version of `binary_search`:
+Before we finished we also made a recursive version of `binary_search`:

 ```
 def binary_search(element, listy, low, high):